fitabigail/Lamborghini-Deals/README.md

 <li>

-### Latests Cars
+### Latest Cars
-The latest car section shows the cars on slick slide staiting with the latest added.
-From here the user can easy to click on the car he like and see more details about it.</li>
+The latest car section shows the cars on a slick slide starting with the latest added.
+From here the user can easy to click on the car he likes and see more details about it.</li>
 <details>

 ![Latests Cars](./readme_img/Slick-slide.png)